justinsunho/leesreview.com/content/pages/college-consulting.md

       reflect on their academic careers so far, and we use it as an opportunity to allow them to develop in their everyday lives.
 mediaSection:
-  title: Sign up for our College Consulting Services
+  title: Sign Up for Our College Consulting Services
   subtitle: First Come, First Serve!
   image: /images/pages/college-consulting/inaki-del-olmo-nijueqw0rkg-unsplash.jpg
   description: We dedicate as much time as possible to our students, and due to